SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 If you deploy your contracts keylessly without using a factory, the added advantage is that you won't need to safeguard the private key of the account that was used to do the deployment - even if you use a different account (or someone else performs the deployment), the contract will still be deployed to the same address.
 Disadvantages include:
 - higher cost, because the gas price has been intentionally set high.
 If you have many contracts to deploy you'd have to spend highly for each.
 You'd also have to fund a different address for each contract, so there would be some funds left over in each after deployment.
 Such remaining funds will be wasted because there is no way to recover them.
 - the contract bytecode affects the address because CREATE2 or CREATE3 aren't being used.
-Even slight changes to the source code or constructor argument values will change the bytecode, resulting in a different deployment address.
+Even slight changes to the source code or constructor arguments will change the bytecode, resulting in a different deployment address.

 ## Future-proofing to ensure same deployment address in future